alter-dime/katacoda-scenarios/scenario1/step1.md

     ```

 3. Replace `Smith` with `Jackson`
+4. Count words in the file `sample.csv`
-4. Add the following to end of the file without the editor eg vi, nano
+5. Add the following to end of the file without the editor eg vi, nano

     ```
     nexus12;1234;Nexus;Co